Do you enjoy eating ice while pregnant but you’re not sure why — other than ‘you just feel like it’?

 Even if your ice cube habit is not caused by a vitamin deficiency, your dentist probably won’t be too keen on you eating too much ice, as it can put teeth at risk.
 Human teeth are designed for eating softer food, not chomping down on hard cubes of ice.

-Chewing ice can wear down tooth enamel, leave teeth vulnerable to decay, and even increase sensitivity to hot and cold foods.
+Chewing ice can wear down tooth enamel, leaving teeth vulnerable to decay, and even increase sensitivity to hot and cold foods.

 Therefore it’s important to remember that while ice is one of the least harmful cravings you can have, there are risks to your teeth and diet, especially if you don’t address a possible underlying cause of anaemia.